-- 3.7 Before interviewing an educator as contemplated in clause 3.6.2, and in any notice contemplated in clause 3.6.3, the investigating panel must warn the educator: - 3.7.1 of the educator's right against self-incrimination; and - 3.7.2 that any admission or explanation given by the educator may be used as evidence against the educator at a disciplinary hearing. - 3.8 The investigating panel must keep a record of the investigation. - 3.9 If an investigating panel is satisfied that there is sufficient evidence of a breach of the code by an educator, the disciplinary committee may refer the matter to a disciplinary panel for hearing. - 3.10 A member of a panel that has investigated an alleged breach of the code cannot serve as a member of the disciplinary panel which hears the matter.
+- 3.8 The investigator/s must keep a record of the investigation. - 3.9 If the investigator/s is/are satisfied that there is sufficient evidence of a breach of the code by an educator, the disciplinary committee may refer the matter to a disciplinary panel for hearing. - 3.10 The investigator/s that has/have investigated an alleged breach of the code cannot serve as a member of the disciplinary panel which hears the matter but can be appointed as a prosecutor.

-4 The disciplinary hearing
+The disciplinary hearing

-- 4.1 Once a matter has been referred for hearing by a disciplinary committee, the chief executive officer must issue a summon(s) to the educator who has allegedly breached the code. - 4.2 The summons must disclose: - 4.2.1 the nature of the alleged breach; - 4.2.2 the date, time and venue of the disciplinary hearing; - 4.2.3 An educator charged with an alleged breach of the code is entitled to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing. - 4.2.4 An educator charged with an alleged breach of the code and who wishes to be represented by a legal representative shall bring an application to the Council for such legal representation; 2 days before the disciplinary hearing convenes. - 4.2.5 the educator's right to call witnesses to give evidence and to produce books, documents and other items in support of the educator's case; and - 4.2.6 the educator's right to make written submissions against any recommendation of the disciplinary panel to the disciplinary committee. - 4.3 The summons and all notices must be served to the relevant postal, email, employment and/or residential address appearing on the SACE register by way of: - 4.3.1 delivery by hand; - 4.3.2 telefax; or - 4.3.3 email; or - 4.3.4 registered post.
+- 4.1 Once a matter has been referred for hearing by a disciplinary committee, the chief executive officer must issue a summon(s) to the educator who has allegedly breached the code. - 4.2 The summons must disclose:

+- 4.2.1 the nature of the alleged breach; - 4.2.2 the date, time and venue of the disciplinary hearing; - 4.2.3 An educator charged with an alleged breach of the code is entitled to representation and which may include representation by a union representative, a fellow employee or a legal representative at any disciplinary hearing. - 4.2.4 An educator charged with an alleged breach of the code and who wishes to be represented by a legal representative shall bring an application to the Council for such legal representation; 2 days before the disciplinary hearing convenes. - 4.2.5 the educator's right to call witnesses to give evidence and to produce books, documents and other items in support of the educator's case; and - 4.2.6 the educator's right to make written submissions against any recommendation of the disciplinary panel to the disciplinary committee. - 4.3 The summons and all notices must be served to the relevant postal, email, employment and/or residential address appearing on the SACE register by way of: - 4.3.1 delivery by hand; - 4.3.2 telefax; or - 4.3.3 email; or - 4.3.4 social network, e.g. WhatsApp; or - 4.3.5 registered post. - 4.4 The date on which the summons is served is regarded as, in the case of: - 4.4.1 service by hand, the date of delivery; - 4.4.2 service by telefax or email, the dispatching date reflected on the telefax or email transmission; and - 4.4.3 service by registered post, the date on which the letter was signed for in the absence of proof to the contrary. - 4.5 The summons must be served on the accused at least ten (10) working days before the date of the disciplinary hearing. - 4.6 If in the opinion of the panel, the offence committed is of such a nature that the accused educator could commit said similar offence or worse, the panel may decide to proceed with the matter in the absence of proof of delivery of the summons. - 4.7 The chief executive officer may issue a summons (subpoena) to any other person to attend the disciplinary hearing in order to give evidence or to produce any books, documents or other items.